-Following the finalisation of the 2016 EIS, the Western Sydney Airport - Airport Plan (Airport Plan) was approved in December 2016.
+Following the finalisation of the 2016 EIS, Airport Plan was approved in December 2016.
 The Airport Plan authorised the construction and operation of the Stage 1 Development (a single runway and terminal facility capable of initially handling up to 10 million passengers per year).
 It also set the requirements for the further development and assessment of the preliminary airspace design for WSI (being the project).

 The design and assessment process for the preliminary airspace design was set by Condition 16 of the Airport Plan.
 This included the future airspace design principles and the establishment of an Expert Steering Group.
-Key to these design principles was the need to minimise the impact on the community and other airspace users while maximising safety, efficiency and capacity of WSI and the Greater Sydney Area airspace.
-The airspace design must also meet the requirements of Airservices Australia and civil aviation safety regulatory standards.
+Key to these design principles was the need to minimise the impact on the community and other airspace users while maximising safety, efficiency and capacity of WSI and the Sydney Basin airspace.
+The airspace design must also meet the requirements of Airservices Australia and CASA regulatory standards.